-Based on our global operating footprint and the breadth of each of our individual lines of business, many of our business units are large enough to be among the Fortune 200 companies if they were stand-alone businesses.
 We generally compare the compensation for business unit leaders to executives of similarly-sized business units as indicated by the survey reference points.
 Owing to the size and scope of our business overall, our Chairman and CEO and corporate function heads are generally compared to the 75th percentile of the benchmark group because IBM’s revenues are near this reference point, and the Committee therefore views such positioning as representative of a size-adjusted market rate.

-For individual compensation decisions, the benchmark information is used together with an internal view of longer-term potential, individual performance relative to other executives and recognizing that the skills and experience of our senior executives are highly sought after by other companies and, in particular, by the Company’s competitors.
+For individual compensation decisions, the benchmark information is used together with an internal view of longer-term potential, individual performance relative to other executives and recognizing that the skills and experience of our senior executives are highly sought after by other companies and, in particular, by IBM’s competitors.
 Because factors such as performance and retention, as well as size and complexity of the job role, are considered when compensation decisions are made, the cash and total compensation for an individual named executive officer may be higher or lower than the target reference point of the relevant benchmark group.